Intel dossier

 Core Thesis

 Atlanta remains the Southeast's logistics backbone, but the better read is rebalancing rather than tightness.
 Industrial is attractive where infrastructure and tenant depth are strongest, office is selectively investable in Midtown and the healthiest suburban corridors, and multifamily is in a normalization window where occupancy is improving faster than rent growth.
-The metro is investable, but only if the underwriting respects submarket divergence.
+The metro is investable, but only if the underwriting respects submarket divergence and does not mistake scale for scarcity.

 Allocation Frame